All Episodes

 And the reason socialism is attractive to people is because I think it's fair.

-We're gonna get rid of Cadillac health care plans because it's not fair that some employees ought to have better insurance than anybody else has and better coverage.
+We're going to get rid of Cadillac health care plans because it's not fair that some employees ought to have better insurance than anybody else has and better coverage.

-So we're gonna tax those things out of existence.
+So we're going to tax those things out of existence.

 But people fall for it and say, okay, because that's fair.

-I've often thought the concept or the word that gives us as conservatives the biggest obstacle to overcome is that whole concept of fairness and that word fair.
+And fairness, I've often thought the concept or the word that gives us as conservatives the biggest obstacle to overcome is that whole concept of fairness and that word fair as it's utilized politically.

 Nobody's opposed to fairness, but what is it?